mysociety/pombola/mzalendo/design-todo.md

     * ensure that comments are shown

 ### orgs

     * parent company - not supported in database yet

-    * deal with 'unknown' text - should be type of org

 ## Homepage

     * Wording on homepage